theflupke/bgCompare/README.md

           beforeImage: "img/pvpayvqwuia-christian-sterk-before.jpg", // Your before image
           afterImage: "img/pvpayvqwuia-christian-sterk-after.jpg", // Your after image
           bgSize: "contain", // the background-size ("cover", "contain" for responsive awesomeness) (default "contain")
-          targetId: "backgroundCompare", // the id of the element you want the script to load into
+          targetId: "bgCompare", // the id of the element you want the script to load into
           showTooltips: "yes", // show or hide the tooltips next to the handle (default "yes")
           txtBefore: "Before", // the text of the before tooltip (default "Before")
           txtAfter: "After", // the text of the after tooltip (default "After")